-Don’t forget to update your voter registration so you’re eligible to vote in your new location!
+One of the most vital parts of the change of address process is updating your voter registration information.
+Don't forget to update your voter registration so you're eligible to vote in your new location!
 You can do so online, by mail, or in person.
 To update your voter registration address, the easiest way is to visit USA.gov and click on “Register and Vote in Your State” and follow their steps.

 How to change your address when you move also includes notifying all financial services that you use.
 Here is some change of address tips for your financial services.

 Your bank and your credit card company will need to know about your new address so they are able to send you information about your account, statements, and new credit or debit cards.
 It's typically easy to do this by updating your profile on your online account, however, you can also call your bank directly and let them know that you have a new address.
 There may be other loyalty programs or credit cards that you have with specific stores; don't forget to update these as well.